General Code of Behavior

 B. Reporting and Management Action

-3. If a student filing a complaint requests anonymity or asks that the complaint not be pursued, the college must inform the student that its ability to respond may be limited, that retaliation for filing a complaint is prohibited and steps to prevent retaliation will be taken.
+3. If a student filing a complaint requests anonymity or asks that the complaint not be pursued, the college must inform the student that its ability to respond may be limited, that retaliation for filing a complaint is prohibited and steps to prevent harassment and retaliation will be taken.
 The college should take all reasonable steps to investigate and respond to the complaint consistent with the request and pursue other steps to limit the effects of the alleged harassment and prevent recurrence.

 9. Allegations of sexual conduct involving individuals under the age of 18 must also be reported as an allegation of child abuse as outlined in O.C.G.A. Â§ 19-7-5.

-2. A complaining party will be notified within 5 business days of receipt of the complaint if the complaint does not specify facts sufficient to allege unlawful discrimination, harassment or retaliation and that a formal investigation will not be conducted pursuant to this procedure.
+2. A complaining party will be notified within 5 business days of receipt of the complaint if the complaint does not specify facts sufficient to allege unlawful discrimination, harassment, sexual violence or retaliation and that a formal investigation will not be conducted pursuant to this procedure.
 The complaining party may appeal the decision in writing to the president within 5 business days of receiving the notice.
 The President's decision will be final.

 4. Investigations will be conducted by gathering relevant information and interviewing appropriate witnesses.
 Both the complaining party and the respondent (the parties) will be given equal opportunity to identify witnesses and offer evidence in person or in writing.
 Best efforts will be made to interview all witnesses identified by the parties.
+Both the complaining party and the respondent may be accompanied by an advisor of his or her choice.
+However, the advisor may not speak on behalf of the party.

 6. Investigations and summary findings will be documented appropriately.